-TEXT/Materials: ALL course information is posted on BlackBoard,
+TEXT/Materials: ALL course information is posted on BlackBoard, And, can be referred to "Why You Hear What You Hear".
+Eri

-And, can be refered to "Why You Hear What You Hear", Eric J. Heller,
+And, can be refered to "Why You Hear What You Hear", Eric J. Heller, Princeton

-Princeton

 Course Description:

 An experimental lab designed to be taken concurrently with the lecture course (PHYS 180), which is an elementary study of acoustics designed especially for students with an interest in music, speech and hearing, the theatre, or sound recording.
 Topics include the waves and vibrations, perception and measurement of sound, acoustics of musical instruments, speech and singing, and the acoustics of rooms.
 Credits: 1